linea-it/pz-compute/scheduler_examples/slurm/test_setup_how_to_use.md

 After that you can put the files to be used in the input

-then it will be necessary to copy or create a symbolic link for the file `slurm-analyze-host-performance.py` with the folowing command.
-This will be contaplated in the setup-script in the future.
+then it will be necessary to copy or create a symbolic link for the file `slurm-analyze-host-performance.py` with the folowing command in the test repository.
+This will be contemplated in the setup-script in the future.

-> `ln -s ~/software/Setups/slurm-analyze-host-performance.py`
+> `ln -s <pz-compute-path>/performance/slurm/slurm-analyze-host-performance.py`

 Then you can execute the pz-compute to your run